geudde/attic-chest/pages/13.reference/01.porden/docs.md

 pressure of surrounding waves.
-This operation is frequently repeated, till a considerable reservoir of air is collected around the nest, in which the spider lives and rears its little family, surrounded by their own peculiar atmosphere, and literally "insulated amid the waves."
-The spider has the power occa- sionally of dividing this reservoir into two or three cells.: — Roget's Lectures.
+This operation is frequently repeated, till a considerable reservoir of air is collected around the nest, in which the spider lives and rears its little family, surrounded by their own peculiar atmosphere, and literally "insulated amid the waves.The spider has the power occa- sionally of dividing this reservoir into two or three cells.: — Roget's Lectures.